testsigmahq/testsigma-tutorials/src/pages/tutorials/getting-started/automate-ios-applications.md

 **Test Step 4**.
 Enter data

-You guessed it right!
-This step is the same as Test Step 2.
+This step is the same as Test Step 2.<br>
 To enter a phone number, repeat the same process.
 Click to keep focus and press the **“Enter Data”** button at the top of the centre pane.
 Now enter the phone number you wish to enter and click **Enter Data** to save.

 **Test Step 5**.
 Tap button